 Nevertheless, when the legitimate user's behavior changes, it becomes harder to distinguish it from illegitimate users' behaviors.
 The intermediate privilege levels are incorporated in BMap to buffer the impact of behavior deviation so that the legitimate user still has access to some of the content (e.g., apps with lower security requirements), and therefore usability of the system is improved.
-It enhances security of the system as well in that an adversary will not likely be mapped to the top level immediately due to the buffering.
+It enhances the security of the system as well in that an adversary will not likely be mapped to the top level immediately due to the buffering.
 However, the ultimate goal of BMap is to help the IA system quickly reach a definitive conclusion by mapping the legitimate user to the top level and illegitimate users to the bottom level.
 This is achieved by the remaining steps of BMap, \emph{Privilege Movement} and \emph{Bubble Expansion} in which questions including where to move the current user's privilege, and how fast and how much to move it are addressed to reflect users' dynamically changing behavior.
-As shown in our experiments, the time users spend in the intermediate levels is only 0.4\% of their total usage time, and the authentication accuracy of the tested IA systems enhanced with BMap is universally improved.
+As shown in our experiments, the time users spend in the intermediate levels is only 0.4\% of their total usage time, and the equal error rate of the tested IA systems enhanced with BMap is universally decreased.
 Main contributions of this paper include:

-$\bullet$ We design BMap, and apply it to various state-of-the-art IA systems to boost their performance in terms of authentication accuracy, security, and usability.
+$\bullet$ We design BMap and apply it to various state-of-the-art IA systems to boost their performance in terms of the equal error rate (EER), security, and usability.
 It is a plug-and-play that bridges the gap between IA research and the deployment of IA in practical systems.

 $\bullet$ We implement BMap using Android smartphones and multiple servers.
 It contains various IA modules, such as data collection, privilege control, and user authentication.